API Reference

 CappedBox(a, b, c)

-The polyhedral set $\Omega(a, b, c) = \{x \in \mathbb{R}^n : a \le x_i \le b,\ \sum_i x_i \le c\}$ used in Ibrahim 2026 for the numerical experiments (eq.
-33). a, b, c are scalars; the dimension n is inferred from the input vector at projection time.
+The polyhedral set $\Omega(a, b, c) = \{x \in \mathbb{R}^n : a \le x_i \le b,\ \sum_i x_i \le c\}$ — a uniform-bound box intersected with a single budget-style halfspace. a, b, c are scalars; the dimension n is inferred from the input vector at projection time.
+This set is a common experimental domain in the convex-constrained nonlinear-equations literature.

 Projection